Yummy-Capital/multisig-7/README.md

 ![1-day-before.png](./assets/1-day-before.png)

-There is day before the announcement of [«70 billion CRO to be burned»](https://blog.crypto.com/70-billion-cro-to-be-burned/), a large amount of CRO were [withdrawn](./data/1-withdrawals.json) from `Crypto.com MultiSig 7` to to various addresses that were never used.
+It is the day before the announcement of [«70 billion CRO to be burned»](https://blog.crypto.com/70-billion-cro-to-be-burned/).
+A large amount of CRO were [withdrawn](./data/1-withdrawals.json) from `Crypto.com MultiSig 7` to various addresses that were never used.
 According to our data, funds were withdrawn to `796` addresses, and a total of `5.682 billion` CRO were withdrawn.

 > Later, some of these funds will be migrated to Crypto.org Mainnet.